 France, the United Kingdom and Spain are the leading importing countries of chilli peppers from outside Europe.
-France is the most significant, importing over 12,000 tonnes from Morocco.
-The United Kingdom is an important buyer of chilli peppers originating from India, Uganda, Pakistan and Kenya.
+France is most significant, importing over 12 thousand tonnes from Morocco.
+The United Kingdom is an important buyer of chilli peppers originating from India, Kenya and Pakistan.

 Fresh chilli peppers are often considered ethnic foods.
-European countries such as France and the United Kingdom, which have historical ties to tropical and subtropical countries, are naturally larger markets.
-This fact is due to their larger population of ethnic African, South American and Asian inhabitants.
+European countries such as France, the United Kingdom and Spain that have historical ties to tropical and subtropical countries, are naturally larger markets.
+This is due to their larger population of ethnic African, South American and Asian inhabitants.

 Growing interest in ethnic cuisine

 The market for fresh chilli peppers can be divided into two consumer segments: ethnic and non-ethnic.